Skip to main content Skip to navigation Skip to footer

 Where the config lives

-This single file holds everything: machines, repos, SSH key, encryption credentials.
-Copy it to another laptop and you’re ready to go from that machine too.
+This one file holds your machines, SSH key, and encryption credentials.
+Copy it to another laptop and you’re ready to drive the same servers from there.

 Next: Creating Your First Repository.